jeffmer/P8Apps/README.md

 [espruino_2v08.63_p8_DBUF_FIX2.zip](https://github.com/jeffmer/P8Apps/blob/main/firmware/espruino_2v08.63_p8_DBUF_FIX2.zip)

 This build has a modified `lcd_spi_unbuf` module that works with SPI FLASH.
 The build makes the full 4 megabytes available to Espruino applications.
-In addition, there is a small hack to bluetooth to support the ANCS widget that connects to iPhones.
+In addition, there is a small hack to bluetooth to support the ANCS widget that connects to an iPhone.

 Once Espruino is involved use the [P8 App Loader](https://jeffmer.github.io/P8Apps/) to load `Bootloader`, `Launcher` and `Settings` followed by the apps and widgets you want.